 Cinematic Universe is all about superheroes, comics, movies and TV shows.
 If something falls under one of those four categories, then there’s a chance we’re interested.
 If it’s all four, then we definitely are.

-Our aim is to bring you the latest news, features and reviews on anything and everything to do with comics and superheroes translated to the screen.
-Along the way we hope to be entertaining and accessible, no matter what your existing level of knowledge or interest – whether you’re new to this universe or as much of a nerd about it as we are, we want to share our enthusiasm and insight with you.
+We hope to be entertaining and accessible, no matter what your existing level of knowledge or interest – whether you’re new to this universe or as much of a nerd about it as we are, we want to share our enthusiasm and insight with you.

 Our outlook is optimistic: we might be critical of certain work at times, but at heart we love this genre and we always want it to succeed.
 We try not to approach adaptations from an angle of “We’d have done this better” or “This isn’t enough like the comics” – while we like exploring how the movies and their source material relate to one-another, we recognise that they’re distinct takes and should be treated accordingly.
 We think comic book movies are worthy of critical dissection when necessary – but we also recognise that they’re fun slices of pop culture that can be treated with irreverence.